ladybug-tools/dragonfly-primer/text/components/Run_Modelica_DES.md

 The path to an URBANopt .csv file for the scenario.
 This CSV file can be obtained form the "DF Run URBANopt" component.
 * ##### write [Required]
 Set to "True" to run the component, install any missing dependencies, and write the Modelica files for the Distric Energy System.
+* ##### run
+Set to "True" to translate the Modelica files to a Functional Mockup Unit (FMU) and then simulate the FMU.
+This will ensure that all result files appear in their respective outputs from this component.

 #### Outputs
 * ##### report